Gastonschw/470project/README.md

 # ResuRank AI

-AI-powered resume-to-job ranking system for CSCE 470.
+Resume-to-job ranking system for CSCE 470.
 Takes a resume and ranks ~30k job postings by relevance using three strategies: TF-IDF, Semantic (sentence-transformers), and a Hybrid blend of both.

 ## Setup